paymentez/pg_prestashop_plugin/README.md

 - The **1.0.0** plugin version does not support the **Partial Refunds** by Prestashop.
 However the plugin supports **Standard Refunds** by Prestashop.
 - The **Standard Refund** can be interpreted as a partial refund on Paymentez side, the success of the operation depends on the configured payment network accepting partial refunds.
 ### 4.2.- Webhook
-- The Paymentez Prestashop plugin has an internal webhook in order to keep updated the transactions statuses between Prestashop and Paymentez.
+The Paymentez Prestashop plugin has an internal webhook in order to keep updated the transactions statuses between Prestashop and Paymentez.
+You need to follow the next steps to configure the webhook:
+  1. Login into the Prestashop Back-office.
+  2. Navigate to Advance Parameters -> Web Services menu options to open the Web Services page.
+  3. It will redirect to the Web Services page having the listing of available Webservices, and the configuration form to configure the service.
+  4. We need to enable the field called **Enable Prestashop webservice**.
+  5. Click on **Save** button.
+  6. Click on the **Add new web service key** button to add new web service key to access only to the certain resources of the Prestashop store.
+  7. We need to configure the **Key**, this is a unique key.
+You can enter it manually or click on the Generate button to generate a random key for the web service.
+  8. We also configure the **Key Description**, you can provide the description regarding the key for better understanding.
+  9. We will set the **Status** on Enable to provide a grant to access the data using the key.
+  10. Finally, we need to configure the **Permission** field to provide the permission to access the data using the certain key.
+Here we need to search the resourde called **paymentezwebhook** and select the **Add (POST)** checkbox.
-- The webhook its located on **http://{my_store}/prestashop/es/module/pg_prestashop_plugin/webhook**, this url will be configured on the CLIENT/SERVER credentials.
+  11. The webhook its located on **https://{mystoreurl}/prestashop/api/paymentezwebhook?ws_key=KEY_GENERATED_ON_STEP_6**.
+  12. You need to give this URL to your Paymentez agent.